If you’re trying to limit the number of vaccines your dog receives (and you should be), then antibody titers are the perfect solution.

 Today, in-clinic titer test kits for canine distemper, canine parvovirus, canine adenovirus and feline parvovirus correlate well with gold standard tests.
 So when these in-clinic tests are performed properly, it means that a positive test result demonstrates the dog or cat does have protective levels of antibody against the virus.
 But remember, a negative test result does not necessarily define susceptibility to a virus … the dog’s history and age would have to be considered.

 Rabies antibody titers (determined by fluorescent antibody virus neutralization, or FAVN) are only available through a limited number of certified laboratories.
-To date, a rabies virus antibody titer cannot be interpreted as an index of immunity in lieu of revaccination.
+In most states,

 In-clinic titer test kits for canine distemper, canine parvovirus, canine adenovirus and feline parvovirus can be used to avoid unnecessary vaccines, as well as in situations where the vaccine history of the pet is unknown and in shelter situations in order to determine the antibody status of animals to figure out which animals are susceptible and need to be vaccinated and separated.